EvangelosKolimitras/dd-ts-app/README.md

-# An object oriented based drag and drop typescript application
+# An object oriented component based drag and drop typescript application